 I prefer to read and write what I call clean stories, by which I mean those which present a plot, and the characters to drive it, and having done that get going and keep going unto the last word.
 Seldom do I clutter a work with back story-- endless chatter about personal irrelevancies or private "issues"-- unless the plot absolutely demands it, and even then I am wary of topical excess which may seem clever at the time, pitiful later on.
 I am first and foremost a story teller, and one who wants his stories to live beyond the fleeting present.

 Many of my tales are one-off creations, written and done with, yet scarcely planning to do so I have fashioned characters who came to mean so much that they began to appear again and again.
 So I have written many a yarn of the obsessive researcher Professor Anton Vorchek, he of the keen mind and hazy credentials, constantly delving into morbid mysteries than no one else can fathom, often accompanied by his loyal but querulous young assistant Theresa Delaney.
+Self-serving, larceny-hearted Sterk Fontaine keeps confronting grotesque horrors, despite his best efforts to avoid them.
 The Lords Morca and Nantrech, and the host of wizards and warriors of fabled Dyrezan conjure, connive, and battle their way through that mystical antique empire.
 So too I have written of the cold-minded, somber sorcerer of yesteryear Jacob Bleek-- now the hero of a personally cherished novel-- a man of few words but eager desire for ultimate wisdom and power, the goal of a quest for which he wanders the world and beyond, never (mercifully) achieving, but always finding marvelous adventure.
 Those characters, I suspect, will appear again, along with the numerous others who pass briefly by to face unusual perils or suffer unimaginable fates.

 For those already familiar with my stories, I trust that the contents of this web site will enhance the pleasure.
 For those unfamiliar, I hope that it will inspire interest and curiosity to delve into those eldritch tomes.
 My stories mean a great deal to me.
 I wish that the perusal of them will prove that to the readers' satisfaction.